 Buhari congratulates Asisat Oshoala for winning CAF Women’s Player of the year

-President Muhammadu Buhari felicitated with Nigerian football star, Asisat Lamina Oshoala, for winning the CAF-Aiteo Asisat Lamina Oshoala for winning ACF African Woman Player of the Year resident Buhari, in a statement issued by his Special Adviser on Media and Publicity, Mr Femi Adesina in Abuja on Saturday, congratulated the Falcon’s team member and all football lovers for the most deserved honour.
-According to him, Oshoala’s achievement will naturally translate into more responsibilities for exploits on the football field, and her country.
-The President commended the strength, dexterity and focus Oshoala had displayed, “working really hard from an early age to represent Nigeria in international tournaments before she was 20 years, and always showcasing her skills in her clubs.
+President Muhammadu Buhari felicitated with Nigerian football star, Asisat Lamina Oshoala, for winning the CAF-Aiteo Women’s African Football Player of the Year.
+President Buhari, in a statement issued by his Special Adviser on Media and Publicity, Mr Femi Adesina in Abuja on Saturday, congratulated the Falcon’s team member and all football lovers for the most […]

+The post Buhari congratulates Asisat Oshoala for winning CAF Women’s Player of the year appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share